No. 1 South Carolina women rout Charleston in season opener - WHIZ News

 Charleston opens its home season against Wofford on Sunday.

-South Carolina will play South Dakota on Saturday, the first of its three games in Sioux Falls.
+South Carolina is scheduled to play South Dakota on Saturday, the first of its three games in Sioux Falls.

 More AP women’s basketball: https://apnews.com/hub/womens-college-basketball and https://twitter.com/AP_Top25